mostmojo/log/log.md

 •  `Lazyload` meets `loadmore` JS lib - with `window.IntersectionObserver`, with `.hasAttribute`, `appendChild`, `removeAttribute`, `continue`, `typeof` `observe` & `unobserve`.

 • More layout practice!
 Imitate architect site with 3 image components.
-Use calc(100vh - 90px) to keep page in same view port.
+Use `height: calc(100vh - 90px)` to keep page in same view port when applying margins outside of the `section` that impact the layout.

 **Link(s) to work**